zorinayu/PiKV/README.md

 ## Features

-- Routing - Reference to DeepSeek-V2, Sparsely-Gated MoE Layer; Futher research will look into Faster Transformer Decoding (kernel design) and Switch Transformers (Large Scale)
+- Routing (PiKVRouting) - Reference to DeepSeek-V2, Sparsely-Gated MoE Layer; Futher research will look into Faster Transformer Decoding (kernel design) and Switch Transformers (Large Scale)
-- Compression - Reference to LoRA/LoRA+, PyramidKV/FastV
+- Compression (PiKVCompression) - Reference to LoRA/LoRA+, PyramidKV/FastV, Distillation
-- Streaming/Scheduling - Reference to Quest and StreamingLLM
+- Streaming/Scheduling (PiKV Attention) - Reference to Quest and StreamingLLM

 <!-- - **Parallel Prefetching and Communication Overlap**: PiKV overlaps memory read operations for model weights and KV-cache with collective communication, effectively hiding communication latency and improving throughput.
 This is inspired by the PRESERVE framework.